 Google is not the only safe browsing warrior on the internet.
 However, many authorities find it more convenient and reliable to use Google’s API to add suspicious websites to their own blacklists.
 If your website is flagged by Google, it is quite possible that other blacklists have also added your site.

 Related article: How To Remove “The Site Ahead Contains Harmful Programs” Warning

-There are services available which help you look through such lists.
-Although there are so many such services, you can use MX Toolbox.
-It will check your website against multiple lists and gives you an organised output as shown below.
+There are services available that help you look through such lists.
+Although there are so many such services, you can use Astra Blacklist Checker.
+It will check your website against multiple lists and gives you an organized output as shown below.
 You can then proceed to remove your website from the lists that are marked.
-Different lists have different procedures to remove your website.
+Different lists have different procedures to remove your website

 Related article: How to Remove “This site may be hacked” Warning message

 Preventing Future Disasters

 You should also consider taking more steps to harden and protect your website.
 Follow the following steps to ensure the maximum safety of your website.

 Always keep your CMS software and plug-ins up-to-date.
 Developers regularly release security patches for detected vulnerabilities.
 Removing unnecessary extensions and plug-ins could be a good security practice.
 Out of date extensions pose gateways for attackers.